BobbaruK/school/README.Docker.md

 # Instructions

+You will need a [Resend](https://resend.com/) account.

-- add *.env* in the root of the project
+- add _.env_ in the root of the project
-  - see *.env.sample* or ask me for an env
+  - see _.env.sample_ or ask me for an env
-  - if you want to run in development mode add *.env* in the root of the FE app */webapp*
+  - if you want to run in development mode add _.env_ in the root of the FE app _/webapp_
 - in the root of the project run `docker compose -f docker-compose.prod.yml up`
 - for development mode run `docker compose -f docker-compose.dev.yml up --watch`
+- after the app and the db starts:

+  - if you want to add your own data:
-- after the app starts w/ the db, in the root of the FE app */webapp* run `npx prisma db push`
+    - in the root of the FE app _/webapp_ run `npx prisma db push`.
-- restore the db data from sql file or login with google or github to create a new user and create your own data.
-If you do this, first you need to change your role to ADMIN in the settings page.
+    - Then login with google or github to create a new user.
+It will have a role of _USER_ which you can change it from the settings

+  OR

+  - restore the db data from sql file and login with OAuth or register to login with credentials\*.

-- If you try to login with credentials, first register with the same email that you used for for [Resend](https://resend.com/)
+\* If you try to login with credentials, register with the same email that you used for [Resend](https://resend.com/)\*\*

+\*\* With a free account at [Resend](https://resend.com/) you have a monthly limit of 3000 emails and daily of 100, which is great.
+But you can only send emails to the email linked to the Resend account except if add a domain which I do not own.
+This is important for things like: verifying email, reset password, 2FA and change your email address.

 ## Backup and restore postgres databeses in docker